easytocloud/aws-profile-organizer/README.md

 The two files that make a profile are

 ### ~/.aws/credentials
-The credentials file contains long-term credentials known as the Access Key Id and Secret Acces Key, which can be seen as the username/password for CLI operations.
+The credentials file contains long-term credentials known as the Access Key Id and Secret Acces Key (AK/SK) for an IAM *user*, which can be seen as the username/password for CLI operations.
-Storing AK/SK in this credentials file is against best practice, but necessary in some cases - notably before version 2 of the CLI.
-With CLI version 2, have a look at `aws sso login` as an alternative.

 ~~~
 [sandbox]
 aws_access_key_id=AKIAIOSFODNN7EXAMPLE
 aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ~~~

+> NOTE: Storing AK/SK in this credentials file is against best (security) practice, but necessary in some cases - notably before version 2 of the CLI.
+With CLI version 2, have a look at `aws sso login` as an alternative.

 ### ~/.aws/config
 The config file holds all other-than-credentials information about a profile, the likes of a region, default output etc.